wso2/docs-choreo-dev/en/developer-docs/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

 PostgreSQL on Choreo offers fully Choreo-managed, efficient object-relational databases on AWS, Azure, GCP, and Digital Ocean.
 Additionally, Choreo allows you to create fully-managed PostgreSQL vector databases if you want to perform efficient vector similarity search.

+These services run on infrastructure and automation provided by Aiven, our technology partner and data platform subprocessor.
+For details on the partnership, SLA, and security posture, see the overview (./choreo-managed-databases-and-caches.md#technology-partnership).

 ## Create a Choreo-managed PostgreSQL database

 Follow the steps below to create a Choreo-managed PostgreSQL database: